jpetitcolas/jpetitcolas.github.com/_posts/2015-05-15-howto-setup-webpack-on-es6-react-application-with-sass.md

 React.render(<HelloForm />, document.getElementsByTagName('body')[0]);
 ```

-That's some basic React components.
+These are some basic React components.
 I won't cover this code as this is not the purpose of this post.
 Even if it should not work at this state, here is the final expected component for a better visualisation:

 <div class="labs" id="react-hello-form"></div>
 <script src="/labs/react-hello-form.js"></script>